 Even wider accessibility

-3D animation’s accessibility ever since its first use.
+3D animation’s accessibility has increased ever since its first use.
 This means it’s got cheaper and easier to make.

 As the years roll on, 3D animation will likely continue to be even easier to get involved in.